ietf-wg-cellar/matroska-specification/notes.md

 plane comes first for more convenient reading.
 The pixel count of the track (`PixelWidth`/`PixelHeight`) is the raw amount of pixels (for example, 3840x1080 for full HD side by side), and the `DisplayWidth`/`DisplayHeight` in pixels is the amount of pixels for one plane (1920x1080 for that full HD stream).
-Old stereo 3D were displayed using anaglyph (cyan and red colors separated).
+Old stereo 3D movies were displayed using anaglyph (cyan and red colors separated).
 For compatibility with such movies, there is a value of the `StereoMode` that corresponds to anaglyph.

 There is also a "packed" mode (values 13 and 14) that consists of packing two frames together